(This post was last updated on: 12/20/20.)

 Dress for Success– Professional and work attire is given to women who are reentering the workforce.

-I hope this inspired you to stop putting off cleaning out your closet.
-Leave a comment below to let us know any tips you have on purging clothing or donation locations.
+I hope my closet clean out project inspired you to stop putting off cleaning out your closet.
+Leave a comment below to share your best tips on purging clothing or donation locations.
+When is the last time you cleaned out your closet?
+I love to read your comments and recommendations.